MatthewCash/desktop-manager/README.md

-# taskbar-style
+# desktop-manager

-A simple program to adjust the Windows taskbar background and size.
+A program to change various aspects of the Windows shell/desktop.

-The primary taskbar can only have its background changed, while secondary taskbars can be repositioned.

-The taskbar style will reset to default in certain events (such as start menu opening), as a work around two events are registered to reapply taskbar style, on `EVENT_OBJECT_LOCATIONCHANGE` and `EVENT_OBJECT_FOCUS`
-Other taskbar styling programs restyle the taskbar on a loop, which can look better but is likely less performant.
+Refer to the [config file](resources/config.toml) for available options.